hpfem/hermes/README.rst

 ------------------------------

-Hermes 2D hp-FEM library, version 2.0
+Hermes 2D hp-FEM library, version 3.0 (in progress)
 =====================================

 This is a basic README file with generic information relevant for both Hermes Common and Hermes2D.